 Slice 2: Our environment.
 If you live in a war zone for example, that may have a big impact on your mood.
 You may be able to change that.
 Or not.

 Slice 3: Our actions, such as life skills or habits.
 We can definitely change this slice of the pie.
 Some of these skills can be practiced immediately (such as active-constructive listening), and may change your mood pretty immediately too.
 Some take a while (such as regular exercise) but have a profound, long term impact on your wellbeing.
 We now have evidence that, over the long term, exercise might be at least as effective as anti-depressants (if you are seriously depressed and need to find relief in a hurry you should of course call a specialist).
 The exciting thing about the “life skills” slice of the pie is that you can get off your chair and eat it right now.
-You can read about what the science of happiness tells us about the habits of happy people on this page.
-Or if your are a visual learner and tired of reading stuff, you can take our free Mini Course.
+You can read about what the Science of Happiness tells us about the habits of happy people on this page.
+Or if you are a visual learner and tired of reading stuff, you can take our Free Introductory Course!

 If the Science of Happiness actually works, how come so many people are depressed?

 Some leading reasons:

 - Ignorance.
 Nobody taught us about life skills.
 According to Aristotle, one of the pioneers of happiness, “Education of the mind without education of the heart is not an education at all.”
 Many of our schools have become FACTories.
 We have forgotten that education is mainly about teaching skills (not facts), and especially life skills.
 And we didn’t know about some of these life skills until very recently.
 The science of happiness is fairly new.
-You can read about how it began on this page.
+You can read about how it began with Mihaly Csikszentmihalyi here.